peterlefanulumsdaine/general-type-theories/README.md

 The theory is **dependent** (types depend on terms) and has **binding operators** (such as ∏, Σ, λ).
 Therefore, we need to describe **shapes** of contexts and binding operators.
 Two possibilities for shapes are *de Bruijn indices* and *named variables*, but these are not the only ones.
-Thus we define a general abstract notion of shapes, which we then use to express the structure of contexts and binding operators.
+Thus we define a general abstract notion of *shape systems*, which we then use to express the structure of contexts and binding operators.

 The raw syntax is generated from a **raw signature** (we use the qualifier "raw" to remind